k4zmu2a/SpaceCadetPinball/README.md

 Some distributions provide a package in their repository.
 You can use those for easier dependency management and updates.

-**Fixing the audio issue**: To make music work, you need to export the following envar before launching the game:
+**If you can't hear the background music**: You need to export the following variable before launching the game like this:
 `export SDL_SOUNDFONT=/path/to/your/soundfont`

-Fluidsynth will install a default soundfont in this path:
+Fluidsynth will install a default soundfont in the following path:
 On Fedora: `/usr/share/soundfonts/FluidR3_GM.sf2`
 On Ubuntu/Debian: `/usr/share/sounds/sf2/FluidR3_GM.sf2`